2026 Guide for First-Time Homebuyers in Canada

 Program Benefit Eligibility

-GST/HST New Housing Rebate Partial rebate on GST/HST for new homes Buyers of newly constructed or substantially renovated homes
+GST/HST New Housing Rebate Partial rebate on GST/HST for new homes; potential first-time enhancements Buyers of new or renovated primary residences

 Key Tips and Best Practices

-• Save for a larger down payment to reduce mortgage costs and improve approval chances.
+• Save for a larger down payment to avoid or reduce mortgage insurance and lower payments.

 FAQ